 No, it likely means you are human and courageous.
 Most people have times during their lives when they struggle with overwhelming emotions or times when they are feeling stuck.
 Life is often beautiful, but it can also be very hard; many people have experienced traumatic events during their lives and sometimes the impact of these traumas are felt years after they occurred.
 Sometimes during life changes or transition periods people feel unsure and a bit beside themselves.
-For many people counseling can help people build skills, work through traumas, gain surer footing and feel more confident.
+For many people counseling can help in building skills, working through traumas, gaining surer footing and feeling more confident.

 How much does counseling cost?

 Rates vary significantly by location and counselor.
 My current is $80 for a 60 minute session; I have a limited number of sliding scale slots available for people experiencing financial hardship.

 I am credentialed with Medicare, Tricare and BCBS.
 I also take private pay.
 I encourage you call so that we can discuss some of the benefits and limitations of private pay.
 If you find that you’d prefer to use your insurance, and you do not have Medicare, check with your insurance provider about your ability to see an “out of network provider.”
 I’d be happy to provide you with a “superbill” for that purpose.
 Of course I’d also be happy to refer you to area counselors who are accepting insurance at this time.

 Every counseling session is unique and designed to fit the needs of each individual.
 Early sessions are often focused on illuminating one’s life story in regard to strengths and areas of struggle.
 Early sessions are also a time of clarifying goals.
 Often activities outside of the therapeutic session will be recommended.